LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/debug/README.md

  Note that some of the files require user input.
 So, you'll have to switch back and forth between two roles: one of the user, and one of the debugger.
 Also, you don't have to put the first break point right under the main function - put it wherever looks interesting (and you can also have multiple break points!).

-By the way, you can get any week's source code by following the steps above.
-You'll have to grab the correct URL, which changes based on the week number you're on, and if you want source code from the first or second lecture of the week.